 The inserts come scented to mask poopy diaper smells.
 The disc with baking soda pops on the inside of the lid and is replaceable.
 Also, the refill bags can use either snap or seal-and-toss bags to give you a few options.

-Finally, each liner can hold about thirty diapers, so you won’t have to replace too often.
+Finally, each liner can hold about thirty diapers, so you won’t have to replace them too often.

 The design is simple and non-intrusive and easy to clean.
 The simple design will work well in most nurseries.
 If you don’t like white, you could always let an older child decorate with stickers.